• Skip to primary navigation

 Visiting Capri anytime soon?
 Make sure you stop at Pulalli Ristorante and don't leave without ordering the Caprese Salad and Torta Caprese, trust me, you won't regret it.

-See the recipe below including notes on ingredients, step by step photos, tips, variations and a video tutorial.
-For the full printable recipe scroll to the bottom or click the recipe link below
+See the recipe below including notes on ingredients, step by step photos and tips.
+For the full printable recipe scroll to the bottom or click the recipe link below.

 Ingredients - what you need